spenceforce/.emacs.d/CONVENTIONS.md

 - Function names should describe the action being performed.
 - Only use comments when necessary, as they can become outdated.
 Instead, strive to make the code self-explanatory.
 - When comments are used, they should add useful information that is not readily apparent from the code itself.
+- Any documentation should reflect and/or reference the state of the current code, not previous iterations of code.
-- Do not add comments indicating changes made, future plans, or bugs fixed.
+- Do not add comments or documentation indicating changes made, future plans, or bugs fixed.
 - Do not code defensively unless requested.
 Unexpected behavior should raise errors naturally by default.
-- Because this is so important, it needs to be repeated, do not add comments indicating changes made, future plans, or bugs fixed!
+- Because this is so important, it needs to be repeated, do not add comments or documentation indicating changes made, future plans, or bugs fixed!

 # Language coding conventions